dhh1128/sivanea.com/puddles.md

 And wiped the mud spots from our freckled faces
 And grinned in eager rapture side to side.
 Our wet palms met to end the playful strife,
-And we were water brothers then for life.
+And we were water brothers then for life.</p>